 Mid-Century Modern Sideboards

 Mid-century modern sideboards from the 1950s and 1960s feature clean lines, tapered legs, and warm wood tones.
 These pieces often showcase beautiful grain patterns in teak, walnut, or oak.
-A mid-century oak sideboard typically includes sliding doors and geometric handles, making it perfect for contemporary homes that appreciate vintage charm.
+A mid-century modern sideboard---such as a classic oak sideboard typically includes sliding doors and geometric handles, making it perfect for contemporary homes that appreciate vintage charm.

 Key features include: